-These areas, together with the luxurious man-made Banana Island, are among the safest, though most residences are within expat compounds, or walled enclosures, complete with armed guards, which may make for a less-than-inclusive experience.
+These areas, together with the luxurious man-made Banana Island, are among the safest for living in Nigeria, though most residences are within expat compounds, or walled enclosures, complete with armed guards, which may make for a less-than-inclusive experience.

 Finding a property as an expat in Nigeria can be difficult.
 Demand outweighs supply and even professionals will struggle to find Western standard accommodation on a rental budget.
 The most settled Nigeria expats are those who have been relocated by their employers, many of whom own or secure suitable homes for their staff, and cover rent and expenses.